How to apply for a zoo licence, and information on conditions

 Before you apply you must:

-- notify us in writing that you are going to be applying for a zoo licence (two months before applying)
+- notify us in writing (a notice of intention) of applying for a zoo licence (two months before applying)

-- put a public notice in a local paper, and on the premises
+- put a public notice in a local paper, a national newspaper and on the premises

 - have received planning permission for the zoo (for further information please see our planning pages)

 Once the two months has expired, you can officially apply.
 Please complete our application form and send it to us with the £741.00 fee.
 Please also send us a stock list of the animals to be kept (this is required on an annual basis).

 What happens next?